-The American's with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
+The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
 This protection applies not just to the student, but to all individuals who have access to the District's programs and facilities.

 A student can access special education services through the proper evaluation procedures.
 Parent involvement in this procedure is important and required by Federal (IDEA) and State law.
-Contact MS/HS Counselor at 734.856.1443 x216 to inquire about evaluation procedures and programs.
+Contact School District Counselor at 734.856.1443 x309 to inquire about evaluation procedures and programs.